bitcoin-dev-project/battle-of-galen-erso/README.md

 ## Build-up Phase

-To deploy attacks on the remote battlefield you will only need to have Warnet, Helm, and Kubectl installed locally.
-To experiment locally with a mini-network you will also need Kubernetes installed (which requires a Docker daemon in addition to either Docker Desktop or MiniKube).
+To deploy attacks on the remote battlefield you will only need to have Warnet, Helm, and `kubectl` installed locally.
+To experiment locally with a mini-network you will also need a local Kubernetes cluster.
+This can be enabled as part of [docker desktop](https://docs.docker.com/desktop/kubernetes/), or otherwise will require Docker daemon to be running with a local Kubernetes provider such as [MiniKube](https://minikube.sigs.k8s.io/docs/start).

 Documentation for Warnet is available in its repository: